A Night to Remember With Melba Moore and Howard Hewett

 In the ‘80s and ‘90s, Melba Moore gifted us with classic jams like “Lean On Me," “This Is It," “You Stepped Into My Life," "Love's Comin' At Ya," "Livin' For Your Love," "Falling" and "A Little Bit More" a #1 duet with Freddie Jackson.
 “With over 40 years in the industry, the singer and Broadway actress continues to create new music for fans to enjoy.
 In recent years, the resilient renaissance woman’s recording projects have primarily been gospel albums, including the CD Nobody But Jesus.
 In 2002, she released I’m Still Here and in 2010 she released The Gift of Love, a duet album of classic songs and unforgettable originals.
 This multifaceted artist/philanthropist is always reaching deeper, pressing harder, ever challenging herself; keeping her audience on the edge of their seats, knowing that whatever happens next will be at least as exciting as what happened before.
 Melba Moore’s produced version of “Lift Every Voice and Sing" which was entered into the United States Congressional Record as the official Negro National Anthem in 1990, was just named an “American Aural Treasure,” by the National Recording Registry of the Library of Congress for Ms. Moore’s co-produced recorded rendition of the anthem.

-Includes seating in the first two rows of Center Orchestra and a post-show Meet & Greet with Melba Moore
+Includes seating in the first four rows of Center Orchestra and a post-show Meet & Greet with Melba Moore and Howard Hewett

 METROTIX OFF SALE: